ibm-cloud-docs/monitoring/agent/upgrade_agent.md

 # Upgrading a Sysdig agent
 {: #upgrade_agent}

-Choose any of the following options to update the a Sysdig agent:
+Choose any of the following options to update a Sysdig agent:
 {:shortdesc}